10- The Chamberlain Families of Westmoreland, NH

 “Speaking of George W. Chamberlain, I am sure he knows more about Chamberlains than any other person for no one else that I know has made such a study of the family.
 Not sure that he knows who was the father of Henry Sr… I gave him valuable data concerning the other family of Westmoreland Chamberlains and I know he appreciated it… I think that other family had many of the characteristics of those of your line.
 They did not leave records behind them that were easily followed or traced.
 And, he even had to jump, almost, at conclusions in regard to them sometimes.
 They evidently came from North of Boston and were evidently connected with the “Paugus John” the Indian Fighter.” – June 27, 19284

 (Note by Author, DDC) Abbott’s comment about Paugus John is both interesting and puzzling to me.
 I believe George Chamberlain must have got this information from corresponding with my Grandfather Harry Chamberlain, as Harry knew about the Paugus John story in 1927 or before.
 The only connection between the Thomas Chamberlain of Westmoreland and Paugus John, however, is that they both came from the same area north of Boston.
-The question in my mind comes from the fact that even in 1934 Harry Chamberlain did not know which, if any, of the Westmoreland Chamberlains he was related to.
+There is no evidence that Paugus John Chamberlain, or any of his descendants, ever came to Westmorland.
+Nevertheless, in 1934 Harry Chamberlain did not know, and was still searching for his Chamberlain connection to Westmoreland.

 “That other family of Chamberlains who were so numerous in town in early times were mostly or all children of Thomas.
 They were prominent while they lived in Westmoreland but all moved away, left not a vestige behind them.
 As far as I know they lived in the West part of the town while the Henry line were identified with the East part.” – March 7, 19304